 - Hold Your Own with Insurance Companies: The insurance companies will do everything they can to reduce or even deny your settlement altogether.
 But a savvy attorney will help you stand up to insurance carriers and collect the compensation you deserve.

 Contact us today and speak to our bilingual team about the damages and losses caused by a drunk driver.
-Our case evaluations are absolutely free and confidential.
+Our case evaluations with our drunk driving accident lawyers are absolutely free and confidential.

 Get Assistance from Thompson Law Car Accident Lawyers

-After a car accident involving a negligent driver, you need an experienced attorney from Thompson Law by your side.
+After a car accident involving a negligent drunk driver, you need an experienced drunk driving accident lawyer from Thompson Law by your side.
 No matter how complicated the case may turn out, we will work to get you fair compensation.